PaddlePaddle/Research/ST_DM/KDD2021-MSTPAC/README.md

-# P3AC（Personalized Prefix embedding for POI Auto-Completion)
+# MST-PAC（Meta-Learned Spatial-Temporal POI Auto-Completion for the Search Engine at Baidu Maps)

 ## 任务说明(Introduction)

-Point of interest auto-completion (POI-AC) is a featured function in the search engine of many Web mapping services.
-This function keeps suggesting a dynamic list of POIs as a user types each character, and it can dramatically save the effort of typing, which is quite useful on mobile devices.
-Existing approaches on POI-AC for industrial use mainly adopt various learning to rank (LTR) models with handcrafted features and even historically clicked POIs are taken into account for personalization.
-However, these prior arts tend to reach performance bottlenecks as both heuristic features and search history of users cannot directly model personal input habits.
-In this paper, we present an end-to-end neural-based framework for POI-AC, which has been recently deployed in the search engine of Baidu Maps, one of the largest Web mapping applications with hundreds of millions monthly active users worldwide.
-In order to establish connections among users, their personal input habits, and correspondingly interested POIs, the proposed framework (abbr.
-P3AC) is composed of three components, i.e., a multi-layer Bi-LSTM network to adapt to personalized prefixes, a CNN-based network to model multi-sourced information on POIs, and a triplet ranking loss function to optimize both personalized prefix embeddings and distributed representations of POIs.
+Point Of Interest Auto-Completion (abbr. as POI-AC) is one of the featured functions for the search engine at Baidu Maps.
+It can dynamically suggest a list of POI candidates within milliseconds as a user keys in each (English/Chinese/Pinyin, etc.) character.
+This featured function daily serves billions of search requests and can dramatically save huge amount of users' effort of typing on mobile devices.
+Ideally, a user may need to provide only one character and then immediately obtain her desired POI at the top of the POI list suggested by our POI-AC function.
+However, the state-of-the-art approach, i.e., $P^3AC$~\citep{p3ac-kdd20}, still has a long way to achieve this goal, although it has already taken users' profiles and their input prefixes into consideration for personalized POI suggestions.
-We first use large-scale real-world search logs of Baidu Maps to assess the performance of P3AC offline measured by multiple metrics, including Mean Reciprocal Rank (MRR), Success Rate (SR), and normalized Discounted Cumulative Gain (nDCG).
-Extensive experimental results demonstrate that it can achieve substantial improvements.
-Then we decide to launch it online and observe that some other critical indicators on user satisfaction, such as the average number of keystrokes and the average typing speed at keystrokes in a POI-AC session, which significantly decrease as well.
-In addition, we have released both the source codes of P3AC and the experimental data to the public for reproducibility tests.
+In this paper, we discover that some user tends to look for diverse POIs at different times or locations even if she enters the same prefix.
+This insight drives us to establish an end-to-end spatial-temporal POI-AC (abbr. as \textit{ST-PAC}) module to replace $P^3AC$ at Baidu Maps.
+To alleviate the problem of the long-tail distribution of time- \& location-specific data on POI-AC, we further propose a meta-learned \textit{ST-PAC} (abbr. as \textit{MST-PAC}) updated by an efficient MapReduce algorithm, which can significantly overcome the above issue and rapidly adapt to the cold-start POI-AC tasks with fewer examples.
+We sample several benchmark datasets from the large-scale search log at Baidu Maps to assess the offline performance of \textit{MST-PAC} in line with multiple metrics such as Mean Reciprocal Rank (MRR), Success Rate (SR) and normalized Discounted Cumulative Gain (nDCG).
+The consistent improvements in these offline metrics give us more confidence to launch this meta-learned POI-AC function online for the first time in the industry.
+As a result, some other critical indicators on user satisfaction, such as the average number of keystrokes (Avg. \#(KS)) in a POI-AC session, significantly decrease as well.
+For now, \textit{MST-PAC} has already been deployed in production at Baidu Maps, handling billions of POI-AC tasks every day.
+It confirms that \textit{MST-PAC} is a practical and robust industrial solution for large-scale POI Search.
+For reproducibility tests, we have also released both the source codes and the benchmark datasets for POI-AC to the research community at~\url{https://github.com/PaddlePaddle/Research/tree/master/ST_DM/KDD2021-MSTPAC/}.

 ## 安装说明(Install Guide)